-No matter where you end up getting your degree from, what matters more are the grades you receive and leadership activities you are involved in.
+No matter where you end up getting your degree from, what grades you receive and leadership activities you involved yourself in matters more.
 Working hard for your education is key to developing the skills necessary to get a job.
 Employers care about the skills you have and how you can utilize them to assist their companies in a variety of ways.
 Having better grades from your run-of-the-mill state school will help you stand out more than a graduate with weak grades from a higher-ranked school.

 Why better reputation isn’t always better